Zoning Planning & Land Use Law in Arkansas

 However, it isn't always practical or affordable to correct a minor violation of a zoning law.
 For instance, suppose you have just spent a large amount of money and effort remodeling a house to turn it into your dream home.
 You thought you were in total compliance with local zoning laws when you did this, but find out that there is some small, technical violation of Ward, Arkansas's zoning laws.
 In these cases, you have recourse in the form of a variance.
 You are entitled to petition the local zoning board to grant you a variance, which is an official decision not to apply a certain provision of a zoning law to a single violation.
 These aren't always granted, but usually have to be granted if the violation doesn't interfere with anyone else's use of their property, and doesn't thwart the purposes of local zoning laws.

 Moreover, if you have been residing on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your prevailing use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a Ward, Arkansas Attorney Help?
+What Can A Ward, Arkansas Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning conflict will be markedly improved if you hire an efficient Ward, Arkansas real estate attorney to help.